 Itemised payment and authority requests

-When submitting requests on LAMS practitioners are required to provide full details and detail each individual expense line (with the exception of Expert Witness Pilot authorities were you should refer to the guidance and when submitting payment requests in taxed cases see LSA Circular 08/2020 ).
+When submitting requests on LAMS, practitioners are required to provide full details and detail each individual expense line with the exception of the Expert Witness Pilot authorities were you should refer to the guidance; when submitting payment requests in taxed cases, see LSA Circular 08/2020 and when submitting payment requests in Exceptional Funding cases were you should refer to the guidance.
 Practitioners should not submit an individual line which encompasses all expenses and upload the breakdown as a supporting document.

 From 1 March 2021, if a request is received that does not detail each expense in an individual fee line, the request will be queried back to you for you to input each expense line into the request.